 When in 1881, Doc contracted typhoid fever, the family moved further west to a drier climate.
 Clarissa’s parents accompanied the Huson family during their westerly travel.
 During this segment of the Huson family life they already had seven of their 16 children.
 In three covered wagons they traveled the Oregon Trail to Wyoming.
 Before Buffalo became their home they lived on Crazy Woman Creek in a dugout near Trabing for five years.
 There is a memorial marker in the vicinity of where the Huson family lived on Crazy Woman Creek.

 Doc Huson was prosperous in Buffalo, a community located on the Clear Creek crossing of the Bozeman Trail.
 He practiced medicine and operated a local drug store.
 Doc Huson had additional knowledge of how to fire bricks for construction.
 From this, he made a supplemental income selling bricks for homes and the new county courthouse.
 He also followed the stories of the railroad and the growth of the West.
-He saw these opportunities as a way to plat a town by means of homesteading near a location of where the Northern Wyoming Railroad would pass.
+He saw these opportunities as a way to plat a town by means of homesteading near a location of where the Chicago, Burlington and Quincy Railroad would pass.

 The Homestead Act of 1862 was signed by President Abraham Lincoln on May 20, 1862.
 It allowed any adult citizen 21 or older 160 acres to settle.
 Huson had two potential sites for homesteading, one was about 20 miles east of Buffalo located on Crazy Woman Fork of the Powder River.
 The second location was about 22 miles northeast of Buffalo down the Clear Creek of the Powder River.
 Twenty miles was about the average distance in those days for travel by wagon into town for supplies.